South Korean journalists fear new laws will muzzle media | DW | 27.08.2021

 One Korean journalist says the industry has been “shocked” by the proposed law, particularly as it is being imposed by a left-wing government that claims to be liberal in its political outlook.

-Critics wonder how a liberal government could put forward laws restricting media similar to authoritarians
+Critics wonder how a liberal government could put forward laws restricting media in a similar way to authoritarians

 "We are aware that fake news is a problem in the industry, but we are not happy that the government will have the power to decide what is fake," said the veteran reporter, who spoke on the condition of anonymity because he did not have the permission of his media organization to comment on the issue.